mattiab31/SmartDoorBell/README.md

 # WHAT'S MISSING

 Everything works fine.
-There just some some bugfixiing to perform and some new little features that should be developed.
+There just some some bugfixiing problems to improve and some new little features that should be developed.

 ## In progress tasks: